angeella/Cluster-mass-EEG/Cluster_Mass_EEG.md

   geom_vline(xintercept = .17, linetype = "dotted") +
   theme(legend.position = "bottom")
 ```
 # Analysis

 ## Multiple testing problem?

 The aim is to test the if the brain signal among the two conditions is different from $0$ for each time points, i.e., $500$, and for each channels, i.e., $27$.
-Therefore, we have $500*2$ statistical tests to perform considering the random subject effect.
+Therefore, we have $500 \cdot 2$ statistical tests to perform considering the **random subject effect**.
 The multiple testing problem is then obvious, correction method as Bonferroni or similar doesn't capture the time-spatial correlation of the tests, the cluster mass method, proposed by @Maris, is then used.
-It is based on permutation theory, and it gain some power respect to other procedure correcting at level of spatial temporal cluster instead of at level of single tests.
+It is based on **permutation theory**, and it gain some power respect to other procedure correcting at level of spatial temporal cluster instead of at level of single tests.
 It is similar as concept to the cluster mass in the fMRI framework, but in this case the voxels are expressed in terms of combination time-points/channels.
 The method is then able to gain some power respect to some traditional conservative FWER correction method exploiting the spatial temporal structure of the data.

 ## Repeated Measures Anova